Please read the “What I Won’t Respond To” section below before contacting me. It will avoid wasting both your time and mine.

 Phrases like “I just wanted to bump this to the top of your inbox” and “I was wondering if you got my last email?” will not increase the likelihood of me responding – they guarantee you the opposite and will likely get your email address blocked.

 I write a lot of technical posts on this blog.
-I always try to keep them as simple as possible, and explain both the process and the context of why I took the approach I did.
+I always try to keep them as simple as possible, and explain both the process and the rationale behind why I took the approach I did.
 The processes I write about have worked for me, but if I find a bug I will update the post.
 My posts always assume a certain level of technical ability.

-If you have problems, please use online services like the awesome Stack Overflow; these are designed to provide online support.
-Unfortunately, I don’t have time to work with individuals on their specific problems/needs.
+If you have problems, please use online services like Stack Overflow; these are designed to provide free online support.
+Unfortunately, I don’t have time to work with individuals on their specific issues.
 I’m really sorry, but I’m just one person that has a family and a full time job too.

 Email is the easiest way to get in touch with me.
 I’ll usually respond fairly quickly, often within 24 hours.

-We use Keybase for the team chat on Fosstodon.
-This is a great way to get in touch with me securely and privately.
+Keybase is a great way to get in touch with me securely and privately.
 You can also use my Keybase profile as proof of my other identities online.